 Department Chair: Jennifer Schaefer

 The biological sciences are rapidly expanding our understanding of the natural world, from the inner workings of cancer cells to the evolution of the human genome to the role that the oceans play in controlling the composition of the atmosphere.
 The faculty of the Biology Department seeks to share the excitement of these discoveries with students.
-Our goal is to educate students in biology to prepare for graduate school or for professions in education or allied health professions, as well as to become life-long learners and well-informed citizens.
+Our goal is to educate students in biology to prepare for graduate school or for professions including those in education or allied health professions, as well as to become life-long learners and well-informed citizens.

 The students and faculty of the Biology Department are a community of learners, using inquiry-based methods to investigate the breadth of biology, its connection to other disciplines, and its relevance to individuals and to society.